 Merrill Edge Review

-After spending six months testing 16 online brokers for our ninth annual stock broker review, here are our top findings on Merrill Edge:
+After spending three months testing 15 of the best online brokers for our 12th Annual Review, here are our top findings on Merrill Edge:

-- Thanks to proprietary tools such as Stock Story and Portfolio Story, Merrill Edge is a winner for market research, finishing Best in Class (top 5) in 2019.
+- With proprietary tools such as Stock Story and Portfolio Story alongside robust educational resources, Merrill Edge is among our Best in Class for Research, Beginners and IRA Accounts.

-- While Merrill Edge offers a feature-rich trading platform, MarketPro, for active trading, it didn't impress us enough to make out top picks lists for day trading or options trading.
+- While Merrill Edge offers a feature-rich trading platform, MarketPro, it didn't impress us enough to make our top picks lists for day trading or options trading.